Integration & Experimental Learning

 Enter a classroom at CJDS, and it is abundantly clear that our students don’t just hear or read about a topic, they experience it, live it, and make it their own.
 Whether holding a conference on the world’s oceans as they explore the Great Barrier Reef or creating their own pilgrim personas during a voyage on the Mayflower (see above), learning comes to life through a curriculum that is both interactive and engaging.
 Every interactive and engaging program is seen through a Jewish lens.
 Whether it’s learning the traveler’s prayer prior to embarking on the Mayflower or learning about the mitzvah for healing and helping the sick during the medical unit, Judaism is fully integrated into our General Studies curriculum.

 We are devoted to the idea of exploring our environment and acquainting ourselves with the sights, smells, and culture of our surrounding community.
-Throughout the year, we will take walks around the neighborhood; visit local museums, synagogues, libraries, and the lakefront; and attend plays and symphonies.
+Throughout the year, we will take walks around the neighborhood; visit local museums, synagogues, libraries, and attend plays and symphonies.
 We look forward to learning from our community and inviting people who live and work around us into our classroom.
 We feel that their presence and knowledge enhances our learning.
 We believe that there is a tremendous value in connecting to the larger community and encourage our students to take care of each other and the world.